cs320-wisc/f21/p5/README.md

 Hint 1: You may refer to wc.py of project 1 to print a JSON-formatted list of dicts.

 Hint 2: Basic strategy is to keep previous index and use it again for the next time so that consecutive ips can be searched very fast.
-Another strategy is to apply binary search - in this case, execution time will be improved not only for consecutive ips, but for all ips.
+Another strategy is to apply binary search (note that IP addresses in `ip2location.csv` is sorted) - in this case, execution time will be improved not only for consecutive ips, but for all ips.
 The tester will compare the execution time with naive linear search.

 ## Part 2: `sample`